luo-hao-striver/Driver-detection/README.md

 # 5. 1_test.sh
       This is a .sh file too, you can run it for testing the models.

-# 6. main.py
+# 6. main.p
       The file is the important, you can change something you want.
+      In the here , you should pay attention to your datasets、models... 's file path!!!!

 # My_result
       This is my first create project in the github, If you can see here ,thank you!!.
       The project is my undergraduate graduation thesis's code, and I want to remenber the beautiful time.